tesujimath/qlsync/README.md

 For this reason, permissions on that file are set to 600.
 A future version of this program may encrypt that file.  ;-)

-The scan operation will scan both the Quodlibet library (for changed playlists, etc), and your device.
-A list of all playlists known to Quodlibet is displayed, with those currently on the device ticked.
+The scan operation will scan both the Quod Libet library (for changed playlists, etc), and your device.
+A list of all playlists known to Quod Libet is displayed, with those currently on the device ticked.

 Simply tick/untick those playlists you do/don't want on your device, and then hit sync.

-qlsync will ignore any music files or playlists on your device which aren't in the Quodlibet library.
+qlsync will ignore any music files or playlists on your device which aren't in the Quod Libet library.
 It should delete files from your device only in the following cases:

    1. You untick a playlist that was previously sync'd to the device.